 In natural waters, total organic carbon (TOC) is the sum of particulate and dissolved organic carbon.
-Dissolved organic carbon (DOC) is operationally defined, usually as organic carbon that passes through a 0.45 μm membrane filter.
+Dissolved organic carbon (DOC) is operationally defined, usually as organic carbon that passes through a 0.45 μ m membrane filter.
+Note that analysers may contain an internal protective filter which could have a smaller pore size (e.g. 0.2 μ m).
 Cellulose acetate or nitrate filters should not be used for this purpose due to contamination or adsorption problems.
 Filter paper may contaminate the sample with NH4 and organic carbon.
 Glass fibre filters are preferable.
 The possible release of organic fibres from the membrane used should be tested, and suitable pre-rinsing procedures developed if required.